 Technology and Development.
 The Company's technology and development expenses consist primarily of personnel costs, including salaries, bonuses, and stock-based compensation, and professional services associated with the ongoing development and maintenance of the Company's solution, depreciation and amortization, and, to a lesser extent, facilities-related costs.
 These expenses include costs incurred in the development, implementation and maintenance of internal use software, including platform and related infrastructure.
-Technology and development costs are expensed as incurred, except to the extent that such costs are associated with internal use software development that qualifies for capitalization, which are then recorded as internal use software development costs, net on the Company's platform to cost of revenue and amortizes other internal use software development costs or general and administrative expenses, depending on the nature of the related project.
+Technology and development costs are expensed as incurred, except to the extent that such costs are associated with internal use software development that qualifies for capitalization, which are then recorded as internal use software development costs, net on the Company's consolidated balance sheets.
+The Company amortizes internal use software development costs that relate to its revenue-producing activities on the Company's platform to cost of revenue and amortizes other internal use software development costs to technology and development costs or general and administrative expenses, depending on the nature of the related project.
 The Company amortizes acquired intangibles associated with technology and development functions from its business acquisitions over their estimated useful lives.